-- 4. As the area coordinator works through the review, the system will indicate if there are unanswered questions in the section with the blinking icon.
-A green square with the checkmark indicates a completed section under the ODE column .
-A section that has not been started will display a gray square with a circle inside .
-To view all sections and questions on the page, use the scroll bars. - 5.
-The area coordinator will indicate compliance with the requirement by clicking on one of these buttons:
+As the area coordinator works through the review, the system will indicate if there are unanswered questions in the section with the blinking icon.
+A green square with the checkmark indicates a completed section under the ODE column.
+A section that has not been started will display a gray square with a circle inside $\boxed{0}$ .
+To view all sections and questions on the page, use the scroll bars.

+5. The area coordinator will indicate compliance with the requirement by clicking on one of these buttons:

-6. If there are questions marked as Noncompliant or Technical Assistance, area coordinator will need to create these items by clicking the three dots next to the survey and clicking Create Issue(s)/TA(s) button.
+6. If there are questions marked as Noncompliant or Technical Assistance, area coordinator will need to create these items by clicking the three dots next to the survey and clicking Create Issue(s)/TA(s) button (Screenshot 1) or by clicking the Create Issue(s)/TA(s) button in the Questions Section bar (Screenshot 2).